 Jennifer Trowbridge - Jennifer is the spouse of a veteran and has a unique understanding of veteran issues.
 She has a strong financial background with an undergraduate degree in accounting from the University of Southern Maine and a MBA from Strayer University.
 At present, she is the Program Director for the Supportive Services for Veteran Families in the Washington Hancock Community Agency, where she formerly served as the Controller (Chief Accountant) who supervised a $6.6 million budget.

-Butch Moore - Alfred “Butch” Moore, Jr. is a native of Washington County, Maine.
+Butch Moore - Alfred “Butch” Moore, Jr. is the son of an Air Force Veteran and is a native of Washington County, Maine.
+He and his wife, Ruth, are the founders of Internity.
 He has a diverse background that includes employment in various seasonal occupations, working as a correctional officer and a teacher, and earning an undergraduate degree at the University of Maine at Machias.
-Over the past 16 years, he has seen the “after effects” of untreated sexual assault, as he has supported his spouse while she has endured false mental health diagnosis, societal stigmatization, discrimination, and ostracization.
+Over the past 20+ years, he has seen the “after effects” of untreated sexual assault, as he has supported his spouse while she has endured false mental health diagnosis, societal stigmatization, discrimination, and ostracization.
 Presently he has earned a second Bachelor's Degree in Leadership and Organizational Studies with a focus in Non Profit Administration and is enrolled in a graduate program in Leadership.
 Since 2012, he has been a strong leader and advocate to bring awareness to the issues of both Sexual Assault and Military Sexual Trauma.